OnBlockIO/evm-trading-contracts/readme.md

 Purpose of this is to validate that **make asset** of the **left** order matches **take asset** from the **right** order and vice versa.
 New types of assets can be added without smart contract upgrade.
 This is done using custom IAssetMatcher.

-There are possible improvements to protocol using these custom matchers:

-- support for parametric assets.
-For example, user can put order to exchange 10ETH to any NFT from popular collection.
-- support for NFT bundles

 #### Order execution

-Order execution is done by TransferManager:
+Order execution is done by TransferManager

-- SimpleTransferManager (it simply transfers assets from maker to taker and vice versa)

 #### Royalties

-TODO
+Royalties percentage and receiver is extracted from GhostmarketERC1155.sol and GhostmarketERC721.sol contracts calculated from the auctions closing price and sent to the receiver.

 #### Fees

-TODO
+`protocolFee` set currently to 2%
 ##### Fees calculation, fee side

 To take a fee we need to calculate, what side of the deal can be used as money.